exactchange/drv-core/blue-paper.md

       ...
     ```

-Misvaluations and Rejections are *automatically corrected* in the blockchain and the valuation is re-submitted within the Deviation Rate (see *Deviation Rate* below).
+Misvaluations and Rejections are *automatically corrected* in the blockchain and the valuation is re-submitted within the Deviation Rate.

-**Transaction Rewards & dilution**
+**Transaction Rewards & Dilution**

 A Proof of Value Assertion that results in a price increase self-mitigates potential volatility through automatic dilution - by increasing the supply of crypto and rewarding it to the seller.
-This creates a situation where miners (sellers) are rewarded for their contributions only when they add value, creating incentive to do so and minimizing overall dilutive effect.
+This creates a situation where miners (token vendors) are rewarded for their contributions only when they add value, creating incentive to do so and minimizing overall dilutive effect.

 **Reward Ceiling**

-Rewards are always mined at the current value of DRV, and therefore cannot generate further rewards.
+Rewards are always mined at the current value of DRV, and therefore cannot compound further rewards.
 Because the reward is a recursive call of `onTransaction` (invoked within `onTransaction`) the concept of rewards deriving from other rewards isn't technically feasable, as it would cause an infinite loop in `onTransaction` and crash the blockchain.
 This creates a natural Reward Ceiling that minimizes dilution and volatility associated with mining:

 ```
 // ./events/events.transaction.js